Vyral/base-template/_posts/2018-10-24-3-reasons-to-consider-buying-or-selling-a-home-this-fall.md

 **1. Tax breaks.** If you're a homebuyer who closes before December 31, you may get a nice write-off on your taxes.
 Any payments made prior to the closing of your loan are tax-deductible.
 There are also potential tax breaks for home sellers.
 Your closing costs and home improvements can be great write-offs as well.

-<br>**2. &nbsp;The right price.** If you're a seller and establish a smart pricing strategy, your home could stand out from the crowd and sell quickly while other homes are languishing on the market.
+<br>**2.
+The right price.** If you're a seller and establish a smart pricing strategy, your home could stand out from the crowd and sell quickly while other homes are languishing on the market.
 Buyers may also have a better time getting a home within their budget because when there’s less competition for homes, there’s less of a chance of a bidding war or a sale above asking price.

 {% include pullquote.html %}